Severe Storm Damage Protocol

 6. Call your insurance carrier/Alternative Living Expenses – Most policies include coverage for alternative living expenses.
 These expenses can consist of the meals you eat, hotels, apartments, and even rental homes while you are displaced.
 They will also pay for boarding your animals in most cases.
 Get this process underway and find out if you should keep receipts, or in some cases, they may assign you a liaison to spearhead the process for you.

 7. Get your claim filed – Make sure your carrier knows you have a filed a claim.
 They will dispatch an adjuster to get to you as soon as possible, and you want to make them aware as soon as you can.

 9. Research your contractor or service provider – It is easy and tempting to hire the first person with a tool belt or a fancy truck to fix your property.
-It is wise to take some time and research someone who has experience in the industry, knows how to inspect damage, and are dedicated to your project and the process.
-Check reviews, references, BBB ratings, suppliers, and look for manufacturer accreditations.
+It is wise to take time to research potential contractors.
+You will want a contractor with industry experience and who is dedicated to your project.
+Also, be sure to check their reviews, references, BBB ratings, suppliers, and look for manufacturer accreditations.
 These items will help you make the right decisions regarding the long process of rebuilding and restoring.